Swimming-Ledecky dominates, Richards leads British one-two at world championships | Sports-Games

 Seven-times Olympic champion Ledecky went into the race as the firm favourite going over 13 seconds quicker than Italy's Simona Quadarella - the next best - in the heats and was under her world record time after a blistering start to the final.
 But Ledecky's pace dropped slightly after she took a huge lead and the 26-year-old touched the pad in 15 minutes, 26.27 seconds to finish 17.04 seconds faster than Quadarella who settled for silver while China's Li Bingjie took bronze.

 It was the perfect response for Ledecky, who was dethroned and left disappointed by the record-breaking Ariarne Titmus in Sunday's 400m freestyle event.
 "I feel good.
 It hurt a lot but I'm really happy with the outcome.
-I'm just having a lot of fun this week," Ledecky said.
+I'm just having a lot of fun this week," Ledecky said after setting the third-best time in history.

 "It's just a lot of hard work and really great people around me - my coaches since I started swimming since I was six and my really great team mates."
-Earlier, Richards finished strongly to bag the gold ahead of compatriot Tom Dean in his freestyle event with a solid time of one minute, 44.30 seconds.
+Richards finished strongly to win gold ahead of compatriot Tom Dean in his freestyle event with a time of 1:44.30, while David Popovici was left stunned having been tipped to dominate the event heading into next year's Paris Olympics.

 "I'm pretty tired to be honest.
 I'm over the moon, it was a hell of a race," Richards said.
 "I knew going into the race it was one of the most stacked 200 freestyle fields for a long time.
 It was amazing to come away with a one-two for Britain.

-"I could see all those boys well coming into the finish, really happy to get that done and hopefully the first of many."
-Olympic champion Dean finished 0.02 seconds behind to take silver and Hwang Sun-woo of South Korea took the bronze, while 2022 world champion David Popovici of Romania missed out on a podium spot.
+"I could see all those boys coming into the finish, really happy to get that done and hopefully the first of many."
+Olympic champion Dean finished 0.02 seconds behind to claim silver and Hwang Sun-woo of South Korea took bronze, while 2022 world champion Popovici of Romania missed out on a podium spot to finish 0.60 seconds away in fourth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)